digikin/terraform-gcp-project/README.md

 ```
 ### Objectives:

-Generally speaking as each environment go up (dev -> nonprod -> prod) security for a project becomes more strict.
+Generally speaking as each environment goes up (dev -> nonprod -> prod) security for a project becomes more strict.
 To achieve this copy the module's main.tf
 `_modules/services/dev/main.tf` into `_modules/services/nonprod/main.tf`
-then reduce the amout of API's that are envabled upon project creation.
-The same thing applies for the network module.
+then reduce the amout of API's that are enabled or remove subnets upon project creation.

-The only part that changes per environment main.tf is the **source** part of the module.
+In each environment the only part that changes per environment main.tf is the **source** part of the module.

 #### `./dev/main.tf`
 ```